aws/amazon-vpc-cni-k8s/README.md

 Type: String
 Default: `hashrandom`
 Valid Values: `hashrandom`, `prng`, `none`
 Specifies weather the SNAT `iptables` rule should randomize the outgoing ports for connections.
 When enabled (`hashrandom`) the `--random` flag will be added to the SNAT `iptables` rule.
 To use pseudo random number generation rather than hash based (i.e. `--random-fully`) use `prng` for the environment variable.
+For old versions of `iptables` that do not support `--random-fully` this option will fall back to `--random`.
 Disable (`none`) this functionality if you rely on sequential port allocation for outgoing connections.
-For old versions if iptables that do not support `--random-fully` this option will fall back to `--random`.

 `WARM_ENI_TARGET`
 Type: Integer